Azure/missionlz/src/bicep/README.md

 After you've deployed Mission Landing Zone you'll probably want to integrate additional services or infrastructure.

-Once Mission Landing Zone is deployed and you're ready to start plugging things in, you can use the `az deployment sub show` command with a `--query` argument to retrieve information about the resources you deployed.
+You can use the `az deployment sub show` command with a `--query` argument to retrieve information about the resources you deployed.

-Before giving this a try, it's probably a good idea to [review the Azure CLI's documentation on querying with JMESPath](https://docs.microsoft.com/en-us/cli/azure/query-azure-cli).
+Before giving the next steps a try, it's probably a good idea to [review the Azure CLI's documentation on querying with JMESPath](https://docs.microsoft.com/en-us/cli/azure/query-azure-cli).

 First off, let's say you deployed Mission Landing Zone with a deployment name of `myMissionLandingZone`: